bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

 surfaces are and useful to detect animals, perform heat-loss detection, and analyze heat dissipation.

+# Color

+A color model is a mathematical model describing the way colors can be represented as tuples of numbers, such as triples in RGB or quadruples in CMYK.
+A color space is a specific organization of colors which allows for reproducible representations of color.
+It is a particular combination of a color model and a mapping function.

+# Dynamic range

+The human vision has greater dynamic range than most cameras.
+One thing that can be done to get images that capture a wider dynamic range is to use multiple low dynamic range pictures, combine their radiance values into a high dynamic range image and use a tone mapping operator in order to get a low dynamic range image which contains now more details.

+Irradiance can be approximated from pixel values by undoing the gamma transformation, then using the inverse of the camera response curve (a curve which stores - per color channel - the amount of incoming light required to get a certain pixel value) and finally dividing the results by the exposure time.

+There are global and local tone mapping algorithms.
+While global tone mapping algorithms use the same parameters to process all pixels in the image, local tone mapping algorithms might use different parameters depending on the neighboring pixels.

+There are displays with higher dynamic range than most consumer screens.

+# EXIF metadata

+EXIF, or exchangeable image file format, metadata stores information about the camera and the settings used to take the picture.

+# Vector differential operators

+The ∇, or nabla, or is a vector differential operator which takes derivatives of the quantity on which it was applied to.

+The gradient is the result of the application of ∇ to a scalar field in order to produce a vector field.

+The divergent produces a scalar field from a vector field.
+It is positive if the vectors it are diverging.

+The curl produces a vector field from a vector field.
+It indicates the tendency of a vector field to circulate around a point.

+The Laplacian is the concatenation of the gradient and the divergent.
+It works as a concavity and peak detector.
+It is positive on minima and negative on maxima.

+# Image compositing

+Seamless cloning is a technique which uses the Laplacian operator before solving a minimization problem on the difference of the gradient fields of the original image and the cloned region.
+It's based on the fact that humans notice large variations much more easily than small continuous differences.

+# Image segmentation

+The intelligent scissors method uses information about the gradient of the image to find path between two control points which crosses the minimum number of edges.

 # Fourier transforms

 There are four Fourier representations.